kipkitur/car_gurus/README.md

 This is a simple example of a test script written using **Python**, **Selenium WebDriver** and **PyTest**.

+Here is a [link](https://github.com/kipkitur/car_gurus/blob/main/test_used_hyundai_sonata_dropdown.py) to the test script.

+**Important:**

+Please note that this is a small script hence script maintenance looks easy.
+But with time test suite will grow.
+As you add more and more lines to your code, things become tough.
+The main problem with script maintenance is that if 10 different scripts are using the same page element, with any change in that element, you need to change all 10 scripts.
+This is time consuming, error prone, expensive to maintain and is not the right approach for test automation.

+A better approach to script maintenance is to create a separate class file which would find web elements, fill them or verify them.
+This class can be reused in all the scripts using that element.
+In future, if there is a change in the web element, we need to make the change in just 1 class file and not 10 different scripts.

+You can accomplish this using Page Object Model(POM).
+It helps make the code more readable, maintainable, and reusable.

 **Test case description:**
 Verify that the user is able to search for a vehicle by make, model, year(min/max), price(min/max), zip code and radius.
 Use the test data in the table below;